Course overview

 Course learning outcomes

-- Demonstrate knowledge of factors which impact on food choices and eating patterns, and how these impact on the nutritional health of individuals and populations
+- Demonstrate how food choices and eating patterns impact the nutritional health of individuals and populations

 - Critically examine food systems and the development of sustainable and healthy food supplies